How to Keep Cats Out of Your Christmas Tree

 How to Keep Your Cat Away From the Christmas Tree

 There’s nothing quite like cozying up on the couch with a glass of egg nog under the glowing lights of the Christmas tree.
 But where you see a cherished holiday decoration, your cat sees a vibrant playground, a place to climb with shiny, dangly things to claw at, bark to scratch and exciting new smells to explore.
 It can be a dangerous combination for your home and your cat.

 The following tips will help keep your feline friends out of the Christmas tree.
 You also may want to consider other precautions like securing the tree to the wall or hanging glass ornaments out of the cat’s reach.

 Guard the Base

-If this doesn’t deter the cats, consider adding a few drops of citrus essential oils like citronella, orange or lemongrass to a squirt bottle filled with water.
-Spray the tree to keep your furry friend away.
-Plus, check out these ten DIY ways to keep a cat off the kitchen countertops.
+If this doesn’t deter the cats, spray the tree with a mist made of a water and a few drops of citrus essential oils like citronella, orange or lemongrass added to a squirt bottle filled with water.

 Secure the Tree

 To a cat, a Christmas tree is a great to jump on and a nice perch to oversee their domain, so that means you need to make sure they can’t easily tip it over if they get past all the other precautions you’ve taken to keep them out.
 Secure it to a wall with some fishing line—tie it near the top—to help keep it falling over.
 Tie the line to the top of the tree and the other end to a curtain rod, a nail tucked into a stud, or something else sturdy enough to hold it in place.

 Don’t forget about the furniture around the tree too.
 Move it away so that you cat can’t use it as a launch pad for adventure.